SAP/ui5-webcomponents/docs/1-getting-started/06-using-features.md

 The goal of these features is to keep the components' code simple and let users have more choices over what to include.

-If you want to use an extra feature of a component, you need to import it explicitly.
+If you want to use an additional feature of a component, you need to import it explicitly.

-## Importing Extra Features
+## Importing Additional Features

 You can import the feature file from the respective NPM package: